Nada-Khafagy/optimization_project/README.md

 - go to optimization_project\code
 - run main.py

-we have implemented platooning and you can see the map of the car in the initlization file but the evaluation of the objective function is yet to be done and it is in the main.py file enjoy looking at the vehicles of the main line on the map :)
+we have implemented platooning and substituted in the objective function enjoy looking at the vehicles of the main line on the map :)

 ## Team members